EncryX/Util-Plugin/README.md

 ### Latest Update:

-## V1.1.2
+## V1.2.2
-- Added a bulk import feature (using [PromptSaveSelection](https://create.roblox.com/docs/reference/engine/classes/Plugin#PromptSaveSelection))
+- Added a new feature for codifying (still in beta)
-- Added a "enable roblox insert service for assets" setting
+- Added some more libraries
 - Overall improvements and bug fixes

 Latest updates found on [github](https://github.com/EncryX/Util-Plugin) and [marketplace](https://create.roblox.com/store/asset/98058081444017/Encrys-Utils)!
 Any of these 2 sources are official.